aogriffiths/google-apps-sso-nodejs-example/README.md

 ### Fork this project
     git clone git://github.com/aogriffiths/google-apps-sso-nodejs-example.git my-google-apps-sso This will create a local copy for you to edit.
-I don't recommend you push your changes back to github because the configuration files you get are going to contain some private information about your Google Apps domain.
+I don't recommend you push your changes back to a public repo on github because your will soon be changing the configuration files to contain information specific to your Google Apps domain.
+On the otherhand, if you do make any changes to this tuotial which you think would benefit everyone please do push them to github and send me a pull request.

 ### Create a Heroku app
-Change directory to your fork and create a heroku app for it.
+Change directory to your fork and create a heroku app in it.

     cd my-google-apps-sso
     heroku create